C0bai/Directed-by-Robert-E-Weide/README.md

 # A Simple Factorio Death Sound Mod

-This MOD replaces the standard death sound with the clasic MEME clip!
+This MOD replaces the standard death sound with the classic MEME clip!

 ## Description